 NOW things are getting interesting.
 Locked at two apiece there isn’t a clear winner for this section in my eyes.
 Sure, Webber made more All-NBA teams with Bosh managing just one Second Team appearance in 2007 compared to C-Webb’s 5 nods, but Bosh had more than twice the number of All-Star nods (11-5) and claimed two NBA titles.
 Adding the Rookie of the Year crown in ’94 and a rebounding title in ’99 not only helps to strengthen Webber’s case I think it pushes him over the line in this category.

 OFF the court both men are well respected for what they achieved on the court and there’s no doubt they’ll be remembered for their impact on the game.
 Webber went straight from his career into the booth and is one of the premier TV personalities still covering the game.
 Bosh still hasn’t had a lengthy post-basketball career and only recently did he choose to finally call time on his playing days.
 Bosh had plenty of notable achievements with the Heat and Raptors, finishing among the franchise leaders in a majority of categories for both ball clubs.
 However, Webber’s legacy as one of, if not, the best player in Sacramento Kings history is hard to argue against.

 VERDICT – CHRIS WEBBER

-GIVE Chris Bosh another two or three seasons at Miami averaging say 17/8 with a few playoff appearances and this argument could be very different.
-However, that isn’t the case and being forced into an early retirement at the age of 33 holds him back from truly competing with Chris Webber.
+GIVE Chris Bosh another two or three seasons at Miami averaging say 17 points and eight rebounds with a few playoff appearances thrown in the mix and this argument could be very different.
+However, that isn’t the case and being forced into an early retirement at the age of 33 holds Bosh back from topping Chris Webber in this head-to-head battle.
 The end results are closer than the tally may reflect and these two guys are incredibly similar in a lot of aspects.
 Webber deserves the win though, just.